On the surface, the Mariners fan cutouts that fill T-Mobile Park are a fun gesture. But for many, their significance holds personal value

 The 87-year-old Lile was recently diagnosed with cancer.
 Handley thought the rabid Mariners fan would enjoy trying to find herself at the ballpark.
 And so there she is, behind home plate, depicted in an M’s cap eating popcorn out of a Mariners bucket.

-The Mariners’ first home game occurred on July 31 – the same day Mama-san found out that her cancer had not spread.
+The Mariners’ first home game occurred July 31 – the same day Mama-san found out that her cancer had not spread.
 Furthermore, doctors told her that it may be possible to reduce the tumor via chemotherapy and then remove it.

 At the hospital, Lile soaked in the hopeful news at the same time she excitedly observed her cutout on TV while the Mariners played the A’s.